 Still, we love how easy it is, and if you're not looking for a physical copy of your tree, we heartily recommend Ancestry, as it's easily the most powerful software when it comes to building and researching the tree itself.

 - Read our full Ancestry.com review

-3. Legacy Family Tree: Best maker for accuracy
+4. Legacy Family Tree: Best family tree maker for accurate imports

 Legacy Family Tree did well in tests because of its excellent data management and research tools.
 The interface is very dated, and the website is terrible, but it's very effective and easy to use.
 Most importantly, Legacy Family Tree was one of only two programs with 100% accuracy in GEDCOM tests.
 This, along with its lower price point, make it a good value family tree maker.

 In our GEDCOM import tests, we used four genealogical records to gauge how well each program interpreted this universal genealogical file format.
 Legacy Family Tree and Family Historian were the only programs that earned perfect scores.

 Legacy Family Tree gets top-marks for navigation and data entry - its interface is pleasantly simple, not overwhelming like many of the programs we reviewed.
 This makes it easy to manage data, especially when there's so much to get lost in.
 We also like the automatic warnings the software gives when you enter possibly-incorrect information, such as if a parent was too young at the entered marriage date or too old at death.

 - Read our full Legacy Family Tree review

 5. Family Tree Maker: Best family tree maker for beginners